-And since I’m aware that that was probably too nerdy, here’s also a video of me saying it.
+[dʒiːna hɔʏsɡə].
+And since I’m aware that that was probably too nerdy, here’s a recording of me saying it:

 I went to the Technical University of Darmstadt, from which I graduated with a diploma in computer science1 in 2007.
 I was a software architect/IT consultant for a large corporation for a couple years, but since 2014 I’ve been working full time on my Open Source project OctoPrint which I created back in late 2012.
 And since 2016 now I’ve actually been in the awesome situation to see my work get funded 100% by the community – if you happen to be a fan of my work on OctoPrint and want to help fund it as well, please take a look here.

 In my spare time I love playing (and sometimes streaming) video games2, binging various tv shows3, cooking & baking4 and tinkering with electronics.
 Sometimes I even find the time to use my various 3d printers.
 And I also try to improve my photography skills, try to get better at rock climbing at the boulder gym, go to the movies, or play board games or p&p rpgs with friends.

 Thanks to my open source work I’ve had quite a number of opportunities to hold talks, give interviews or take part in streams and podcasts.
 You can find a growing collection of these here.

 I took a special interest in software engineering and decided on psychology as my minor field of study. ↩︎